Collaborating With Inland Empire Communities to Improve Health Outcomes

 Program Eligibility

-• The program is open to all University of California, Riverside students, residents, and fellows.
+- The program is open to learners at UCR including medical students, graduate students, residents, and fellows.

 Important Dates